civican/legisinfo/44-1/bills/C-5/bill_text.md

 Paragraph 244(2)(b) of the Act is replaced by the following:

-in any other case, to imprisonment for a term of not **more than** 14 years.
+in any other case, to imprisonment for a term of not more than 14 years.

-> **Explanatory Note**:
-> Relevant portion of subsection 244(2):
-> *Existing Text*:
-> > Every person who commits an offence under subsection (1) is guilty of an indictable offence and liable
-> >
-> > in any other case, to imprisonment for a term not exceeding 14 years and to a minimum punishment of imprisonment for a term of four years.

 ### Section 11